ipa-lab/docs.hackingbuddy/src/app/page.md

 title: Getting started
 ---

+*Helping Ethical Hackers use LLMs in 50 Lines of Code or less..*

+HackingBuddyGPT helps security researchers use LLMs to discover new attack vectors and save the world (or earn bug bounties) in 50 lines of code or less.
+In the long run, we hope to make the world a safer place by empowering security  professionals to get more hacking done by using AI.
+The more testing they can do, the safer all of us will get.

 Learn how to get CacheAdvance set up in your project in under thirty minutes or it's free. {% .lead %}

 {% quick-links %}

-{% quick-link title="Installation" icon="installation" href="/" description="Step-by-step guides to setting up your system and installing the library." /%}
+{% quick-link title="Installation" icon="installation" href="/docs/installation" description="Step-by-step guides to setting up your system and installing the library." /%}

-{% quick-link title="Architecture guide" icon="presets" href="/" description="Learn how the internals work and contribute." /%}
+{% quick-link title="Architecture guide" icon="presets" href="/docs/architecture-guide" description="Learn how the internals work and contribute." /%}

-{% quick-link title="Plugins" icon="plugins" href="/" description="Extend the library with third-party plugins or write your own." /%}
+{% quick-link title="Existing Usecases" icon="plugins" href="/docs/existing-usecases" description="Look at our existings agents/use-cases or write your own." /%}

-{% quick-link title="API reference" icon="theming" href="/" description="Learn to easily customize and modify your app's visual design to fit your brand." /%}
+{% quick-link title="Contribute (:)" icon="theming" href="/docs/how-to-contribute" description="Include your usecases/agents into hackingBuddyGPT." /%}

 {% /quick-links %}

-Possimus saepe veritatis sint nobis et quam eos.
-Architecto consequatur odit perferendis fuga eveniet possimus rerum cumque.
-Ea deleniti voluptatum deserunt voluptatibus ut non iste.

 ---